jTafelmaier/ruleset_warhammer/README.md

-### A custom interactive, lore-accurate ruleset for certain parts of the Warhammer 40.000 and Horus Heresy tabletop board games.
+### A custom digital, interactive ruleset for the Warhammer 40.000 tabletop board game.

 Run "md_create_documents.py" with Python 3.11 or higher to generate HTML documents, then open "index.html".
 Alternatively, there is a semi-regularly updated checkpoint version of "index.html" under "resources".